 While there is an overtly Catholic message, this place can be enjoyed by those who follow a different religion.
 It is worth visiting for its artistic merit and historical interest.
 Finally, as a highly evocative and atmospheric place, each visitor will experience personal and different emotions to the person standing next to them.
 It’ll prove to be an experience unlike any other.

 If you enjoyed this post, check out my Rome Travel Itinerary and my guide to the Baths of Caracalla.
-Or leave a comment on this post and tell me if you’ve ever been here before.
+Or, check out this Italy Travel Budget Calculator for more information regarding travel costs to Italy.
+Please leave a comment on this post and tell me if you’ve ever been here before.
 If so, did you enjoy yourselves?